JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 How can assay results inform drug development?

 Assay results are indispensable in drug development, providing essential insights that guide each step from discovery to clinical trials.
 By identifying potential therapeutic targets, assays reveal which cellular pathways and mechanisms a drug influences, offering a roadmap for targeted therapy development.
-This information is crucial for pinpointing pathways the drug affects, allowing researchers to use data on molecular interactions and biological processes influenced to refine drug designs and optimize formulations for maximum efficacy.
+This information is crucial for pinpointing pathways the drug affects, allowing researchers to refine drug designs and optimize formulations for maximum efficacy.

-Lastly, the translation of results in vitro models to in vivo models is a crucial step that bridges laboratory research with real-world applications.
-This transition must ensure that insights gained from models contained in the lab can inform and streamline in vivo tests. preventing waste or unnecessary loss of life on the way to effective and safe drugs.
+Lastly, the translation of in vitro results to in vivo models is a crucial step that bridges laboratory research with real-world applications.
+This transition relies on the foundational understanding provided by assays, ensuring that the insights gained in the lab can inform and streamline the journey toward effective and safe drugs.

 Through these critical contributions, assay results not only inform but also significantly impact the drug development process, facilitating the progression from initial discovery to successful clinical application.